 Our ignorance of man-made climate change is only as secure as our inability to see its destructive capabilities in real time.
 We don’t seem to have that luxury any longer.

 I’ve been reviewing a lot of the articles I have been saving over the last few months on Global Warming, hoping to get a theme to put together as an article for my blog.
-In light of the fact that climate change from global warming has been rearing its ugly head here recently in grand fashion, this seems to be an opportunity to strike while the iron is hot (pun intended) and make the argument once again on how man’s activities are contributing to this phenomena.
+In light of the fact that climate change, enhanced by man-made global warming, has been rearing its ugly head here recently in grand fashion, this seems to be an opportunity to strike while the iron is hot (pun intended) and make the argument once again on how human activities are contributing to this phenomena.

 From the wild fires in the West, a record-setting heat wave in the midwest and the Eastern U.S. to the significant ice melts in glaciers and at the polar caps which in turn effect sea level rises occurring around the globe, it’s important that some climate deniers and many who are just confused and uncertain begin to realize that man’s footprint is clearly visible here.
 By burning vast amounts of carbon-based fossil fuels and losing millions of trees each year to deforestation programs we are not only emitting more CO2 into the earth’s atmosphere and oceans, heating up the planet and acidifying sea waters, but are eliminating sources of carbon sequestration important for plant growth by removing millions of acres of forests.